 We understand the current asset allocation targets and ranges are based on asset liability modeling and asset allocation recommendations from New England Pension Consultants (NEPC) adopted by the Board of Trustees in September 2012.
-We further understand that based on their 2015 capital market assumptions, NEPC has indicated the following expectations for NHRS' current asset allocation:
+We further understand that based on their 2016 capital market assumptions, NEPC has indicated the following expectations for NHRS' current asset allocation:

 - During the 5-7 year period:

-- o The expected rate of return is 6.31%;
+- The expected rate of return is 6.47%;

-- o The standard deviation is 12.55%; and
+- o The standard deviation is 12.45%; and

-- o The implicit inflation rate is 3.00%.
+- The implicit price inflation rate is 3.00%.

 - During the 30-year period:

-- o The expected rate of return is 7.48%; and
+- o The expected rate of return is 7.49%; and

-- o The implicit inflation rate is 3.25%.
+- The implicit price inflation rate is 3.25%.

-Board of Trustees October 19, 2015 Page 2
+Board of Trustees October 25, 2016 Page 2

-In determining the assumed rate of return for the actuarial valuation, we abide by the Actuarial Standards of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, as prescribed by the American Academy of Actuaries.
-This ASOP has recently been revised effective for measurement dates on or after September 30, 2014.
-The June 30, 2015 actuarial valuation will be the first valuation under the new standard.
+In determining the assumed rate of return for the actuarial valuation, we abide by Actuarial Standard of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, as adopted by the Actuarial Standards Board.